First, a couple of definitions with a distinction. Downloads and impressions are linked, but they aren’t identical.

-How are impressions calculated in Augury?
+How are impressions calculated in Dovetail Inventory?
 All signs point to your series’ forecast!

 Is your podcast brand new?
-If the podcast is just starting, or has only been around for a brief time the system looks at the Episode Drop Size and Episode Growth Step parameters - which are based on projections you would get from your Marketing, Sponsorship or Sales teams.
+If the podcast is starting or has only been around for a brief time, the system looks at the Episode Drop Size and Episode Growth Step parameters - which are based on projections you would get from your Marketing, Sponsorship, or Sales teams.

-The impression forecast in Augury looks like this, and can be found within your series settings menu:
+The impression forecast in Dovetail Inventory looks like this and can be found within your series settings menu:

-When a forecast for a flight is done, Augury looks at those avails, against campaign flights that are already booked.
-The system will tell you the answer to the question you ask it; so know what question you are actually asking.
-The avails shown on the flight allocation table are based on what was put in for that flight: targeting rules, priorities and zones.
+When a forecast for a flight is done, Dovetail Inventory looks at those avails against campaign flights that are already booked.
+The system will tell you the answer to the question you ask it, so know what question you are actually asking.
+The avails shown on the flight allocation table are based on what was put in for that flight: targeting rules, priorities, and zones.